CQCL/pytket-docs/manual/manual_backend.rst

 ..
 Use `supports_X` to inspect type of backend used at runtime, or look at the requirements to see if measurements/conditionals are supported

-At runtime, we can check whether a particular result type is supported using the :py:attr:`Backend.supports_X` properties, whereas restrictions on the :py:class:`~pytket.circuit.Circuit` s supported can be inspected with :py:attr:`Backend.required_predicates`.
+At runtime, we can check whether a particular result type is supported using the :py:attr:`Backend.supports_X` properties (such as :py:attr:`~pytket.backends.Backend.supports_counts`), whereas restrictions on the :py:class:`~pytket.circuit.Circuit` s supported can be inspected with :py:attr:`~pytket.backends.Backend.required_predicates`.

 ..
 Compile generically, making use of `get_compiled_circuit`